djskinner/docker-deploy/README.md

 # docker-deploy

-> Build, tag and push a Docker image.
+> npm script to build, tag and push a Docker image.

+Use this script to build and tag an image based on the version in your project's `package.json` then push it to the registry.

 ## Install